Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 2 hours on JR Sanyo line Nozomi shinkansen.

-Cost: 7000 JPY or Kodama train covered by the Japan Rail Pass.
+Cost: Approx 7000 JPY or Kodama train covered by the Japan Rail Pass.

 In my opinion everyone should visit Hiroshima once in their lifetime if they have the chance, so it’s a must for a Japan 3 week itinerary.
 Like a phoenix rising from the ashes of that fateful day in 1945, the present Hiroshima is a beautiful, inspiring city of hope and resilience.
 There are reminders of this tragedy dotted throughout the city, some more obvious than others.

-Having visited twice now, I aim to help you discover Hiroshima beyond the Atomic Bomb Dome and gain a better understanding of the meanings behind some things hiding in plain sight (and not found in guide books).
+Having visited three times now, I aim to help you discover Hiroshima beyond the Atomic Bomb Dome and gain a better understanding of the meanings behind some things hiding in plain sight (and not found in guide books).

 Fun things to do in Hiroshima: Miyajima Day Trip